Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 This page is part of multiple pages about robot configuration and usage.
 Please choose the [robot tag](https://docs.duet3d.com/t/robot) to see an overview.

-Following is content about
-- geometric algebra in general
-- knowledge about syntax and usage of Gaalop => this is moved to a dedicated page "geometric algebra detailed"
-- application of it to Paden-Kahan subproblems
-- syntax is based on the Gaalop tool, a LGPL GA library

 # Geometric Algebra

-Geometric Algebra (abbreviated by GA, other names: Clifford algebra, exterior algebra) offers descriptions and calculations of geometric with the help of algebra.
+Geometric Algebra (abbreviated GA, similar to: Clifford algebra, exterior algebra) offers descriptions and calculations of geometric with the help of algebra.
 It was developed in the 19th century, but was almost forgotten.
 Some key people were:
 - Grassmann to develop what he called exterior algebra
 - Hamilton to develop quaternions to describe rotations in 3D
 - Clifford who joined the two theories (and died too young)